apache/celeborn/docs/monitoring.md

     - RegisteredShuffleCount
     - IsActiveMaster
     - PartitionSize
-      - The size of estimated shuffle partition size.
+      - The size of estimated shuffle partition.
     - OfferSlotsTime
-      - The time for a master to process offers slots request by register shuffle.
+      - The time for masters to handle `RequestSlots` request when registering shuffle.

   - namespace=CPU
     - JVMCPUTime

   - namespace=system
     - LastMinuteSystemLoad
-      - Returns the system load average for the last minute.
+      - The average system load for the last minute.
     - AvailableProcessors

   - namespace=JVM